naeimsalib/Areas_Calculator/README.md

 # Areas_Calculator
-A Calculator That Calculates the Area of Different Chapes, Like So Language : C++
+A Calculator That Calculates the Area of Different Chapes, Like So <br />
+Language : C++
 <br />
 # Sample OutPut